Vacation rentals in Yosemite Valley

 Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 Vacation rentals for every style

 Get the amount of space that is right for you

 House rentals in Yosemite Valley

 Your guide to Yosemite Valley

 Things can get a bit confusing when it comes to place names here.
 Yosemite Valley is a town outside Yosemite National Park.
 It’s also the name of a place inside the park that is, well, maybe one of the prettiest places on Earth.
 And Yosemite Village is the name of the place inside the town of Yosemite Valley where (mostly) park employees live.
 Yosemite Village is a stopping point for those en route to the main event — the park — but you’d be wise to slow down and appreciate this little town.
 Construction began on the 46-acre village in 1918, led by preeminent landscape architect Charles Punchard Jr., who called for winding streets and rustic buildings made of granite, river stones, and logs, a style that would define the look of the entire national park system.
 The village is home to 68 historic buildings, and is on the National Register of Historic Places.

 The best time to stay in a vacation rental in Yosemite Valley

 Yosemite National Park is open year round, so deciding when to visit depends on what kind of experience you seek.
 Summer is warm to hot, and ideal for hiking.
 It’s also a high season when crowds and traffic are dense.
 Fall brings fewer crowds, a range of hot and cool weather, rain showers, and even snow.
 Snow blankets the park in winter, creating a hushed landscape with radically fewer visitors than summer.
 (Snow can also cause some roads in the park to close between November and early summer.)
 In spring the park creeps back to life, and the magnificent waterfalls roar with snow melt.

-What are the top things to do in Yosemite Valley?
+Top things to do in Yosemite Valley

 Yosemite Village Post Office